sunnysidesounds/epic-web-test-2/jason-r-alexander-README.md

 * Tests:
     * Run tests by `yarn react-scripts test`
-    * Location: `src/questions2/MatrixRotator.test.js` (unit tests)
+    * Location: `/src/questions2/MatrixRotator.test.js` (unit tests)

 * Logging:
     * In the MatrixRotator.js line 36 we are console logging this error.
 A TODO, would to implement some kind of logging library, monitoring, on this error.
-        * Maybe client-to-server logging mechanism / library
+        * client-to-server logging mechanism / library

 * Question 2a:
     * Question: Given your solution, how would you verify the correctness of your answers?
-    * Answer : I've verified my solutions by doing the following testting
+    * Answer : I've verified my solutions by doing the following testing
         * Initial tests with the provided input/output test data
-        * Tests for the string cleaning and formatting.
+        * Individual tests for the string cleaning and formatting.
-        * Matrix string to 2d-array formatting
+        * Individual tests for the matrix string to 2d-array formatting
-        * Matrix generation
+        * Individual tests for matrix generation data structure.

 ---